sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

        tammgrd_LDADD += -leventnotify
 ```
 c.
-Declare the new event-id in static_event_table map defined in src/sonic-eventd/lib/src/eventstaticmap.h
+Declare the new event-id in static_event_map defined in src/sonic-eventd/lib/src/eventstaticmap.h

 d.
 In the source file where event is to be raised, include eventnotify.h and invoke LOG_EVENT or LOG_ALARM.

 The event notifier takes the event properties, packs a field value tuple and writes to a ProducerTable, by name, EVENTPUBSUB.

-The producer table uses a event-id and a sequence-id generated locally by event notifier as the key so that there wont be
+The EVENTPUBSUB table uses event-id and a sequence-id generated locally by event notifier as the key so that there wont be
 any conflicts across multiple applications trying to write to this table.

 ### 3.1.2 Event Consumer